 Breast is best in nearly all cases, except for when a mother’s diet is so poor that she has very little nutritional value to pass along to her baby.
 It is common belief that a nursing baby will get what he/she needs by taking it from the mother’s body if it’s not provided via mama’s diet.
 At best, this will leave the mama extremely depleted, but at worst, neither she nor the baby will be nourished.

-Poor nutrition is not the only instance that breast milk substitutes may be necessary – some women just do not produce enough milk, despite their best efforts.
+Poor nutrition is not the only instance where breast milk substitutes may be necessary.
+Some women just do not produce enough milk, despite their best efforts.
 The issue of what to feed baby also arises in the case of adoption or surrogacy.

-Conventional formula, even the organic varieties, are ladened with denatured protein (powdered milk) and rancid vegetable oils which are simply not ideal foods for a growing baby.
+Conventional formula, even the organic varieties, are laden with denatured protein (powdered milk) and rancid vegetable oils which are simply not ideal foods for a growing baby.

 Luckily there are several options between optimal breastfeeding and toxic commercial formula from which to choose.

-Here’s the rankings from best to worse when it comes to feeding your infant:
+Here's the ranking from best to worse when it comes to feeding your infant:

-Mom’s breast milk regardless of prior diet.
-(Supplement mom with fermented cod liver oil, high vitamin butter oil, and plenty of eggs, full fat milk products, liver, and seafood.
-Supplement baby with probiotics, and monitor baby for health issues like failure to thrive, colic, eczema, fussiness)
+Mom's breast milk regardless of prior diet.
+Supplement mom with fish oil, plenty of eggs, full fat milk products, liver, and seafood.
+Supplement baby with probiotics, and monitor baby for health issues like failure to thrive, colic, eczema, fussiness.

 Conventional formula